cfpb/college-costs/README.md

 ## API Docs

 [The documentation](https://cfpb.github.io/college-costs/) for this repository is rendered via GitHub pages.
-They can be edited in the `docs/` directory, but to view the locally or deploy them, you'll need to install the docs dependencies listed in the `setup.py`:
+They can be edited in the `docs/` directory, but to view the locally or deploy them, you'll need to switch to the deprecated master branch and install the docs dependencies listed in `setup.py`:

 ```
 pip install -e '.[docs]'